observable-playground/observable-playground/src/examples/rxjs/dematerialize.md

 <!--
 name:
 title:		materialize - dematerialize
-pageTitle:	RxJS materialize-dematerialize operators usage example with a marble diagram
+pageTitle:	RxJS materialize-dematerialize operators usage example + marble diagram
 desc:		See how to turn an error into an event that can be delayed
 docsUrl:	https://rxjs.dev/api/operators/dematerialize
 -->